arunima14/Quiz-App/README.md

 ## Quiz-App
-**Objective:**
-Develop a simple dynamic quiz application using HTML, CSS, and JavaScript (vanilla JS or any preferred framework/library like React).
+A simple dynamic quiz application using HTML, CSS, and JavaScript (vanilla JS or any preferred framework/library like React).
 The application should load questions from a local JSON file, present them one at a time to the user, and finally display the user's score at the end.

 **<a href="https://quiz-app-arunima14.vercel.app/">Live Demo</a>**